Event Date Event Description Event Location Squadron: Port Moody Course: PCOC Recurring Event Boating 1 PCOC

 Enrol in the Marine Electrical Maintenance Course with your local Canadian Power and Sail Squadron, because PEACE OF MIND IS PRICELESS!

-Port Moody Senior Secondary TBA Port Moody, British Columbia Squadron: Port Moody Course: RADAR Oct 4 to Nov 8 Radar/Night Cruising
+Port Moody Senior Secondary School TBA Port Moody, British Columbia Squadron: Port Moody Course: RADAR Feb 14 to Mar 14 Radar/Night Cruising

 Radar for Boaters /Night Cruising